altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-annapurna.md

 You'll have to deal with a gentle rise until you'll reach the **Deurali Pass**, then you'd start downhill.
 We've been there in winter, so this section of the trail was covered of ice and snow.
 We were wearing [proper trekking shoes]({{< ref "tips.md#Trekking-6" >}}) so it's not been a big deal for the two of us, even though we definitely had to pay the max attention.
 However, it might be useful if you bring hicking sticks and/or removable spikes for ice, especially if you're not expert trekkers.

-Our initial plan was to stop in **Tadapani** for that night, but we were feeling good and it was not late afternoon yet, so we decided to move forward into the wild and get to **Ghandruk** on that same day.
+Our original plan was to stop in **Tadapani** for that night, but we were feeling good and it was not late afternoon yet, so we decided to move forward into the wild and get to **Ghandruk** on that same day.
 Tadapani-Gandruk is an easy track and you'll be surrounded by woods and trees; in my humble opinion, it is worth it not to stop in Tadapani and to continue towards Ghandruk.
 Walking peacefully in total silence, we've been lucky enough to see wild **white monkeys** on the trees right after leaving Tadapani!

 Ghandruk is a quite large village, even though many houses and lodges are still under construction: it is clear how this area has suffered damage after the major **earthquake** that hit Nepal back in 2015.